-In these circumstances the consideration of the combined effect of threats created by providing those services is relevant to the Firm's evaluation of threats. - R600.12 When a Firm or a Network Firm provides multiple non-assurance services to an Audit Client, the Firm shall consider whether, in addition to the threats created by each service individually, the combined effect of such services creates or impacts threats to Independence. - 600.12 A1 In addition to paragraph 600.9 A2, factors that are relevant in a Firm's evaluation of the level of threats to Independence created where multiple non-assurance services are provided to an Audit Client might include whether: - The combined effect of providing multiple services increases the level of threat created by each service assessed individually. - The combined effect of providing multiple services increases the level of any threat arising from the overall relationship with the Audit Client.
+- R600.12 When a Firm or a Network Firm provides multiple non-assurance services to an Audit Client, the Firm shall consider whether, in addition to the threats created by each service individually, the combined effect of such services creates or impacts threats to Independence. - In addition to paragraph 600.9 A2, factors that are relevant in a Firm's evaluation of the level of threats to Independence created where multiple non-assurance services are provided to an Audit Client might include whether: - The combined effect of providing multiple services increases the level of threat created by each service assessed individually. - The combined effect of providing multiple services increases the level of any threat arising from the overall relationship with the Audit Client.

-- 600.13 A1 When a Firm or a Network Firm provides a non-assurance service to an Audit Client, there might be a risk of the Firm auditing its own or the Network Firm's work, thereby giving rise to a self-review threat.
-A self-review threat is the threat that a Firm or a Network Firm will not appropriately evaluate the results of a previous judgment made or an activity performed by an individual within the Firm or Network Firm as part of a non-assurance service on which the Audit Team will rely when forming a judgment as part of an audit. - R600.14 Before providing a non-assurance service to an Audit Client, a Firm or a Network Firm shall determine whether the provision of that service might create a self-review threat by evaluating whether there is a risk that: - The results of the service will form part of or affect the accounting records, the internal controls over financial reporting, or the Financial Statements on which the Firm will express an opinion; and - In the course of the audit of those Financial Statements on which the Firm will express an opinion, the Audit Team will evaluate or rely on any judgments made or activities performed by the Firm or Network Firm when providing the service.
+When a Firm or a Network Firm provides a non-assurance service to an Audit Client, there might be a risk of the Firm auditing its own or the Network Firm's work, thereby giving rise to a self-review threat.
+A self-review threat is the threat that a Firm or a Network Firm will not appropriately evaluate the results of a previous judgment made or an activity performed by an individual within the Firm or Network Firm as part of a non-assurance service on which the Audit Team will rely when forming a judgment as part of an audit.

+- R600.14 Before providing a non-assurance service to an Audit Client, a Firm or a Network Firm shall determine whether the provision of that service might create a self-review threat by evaluating whether there is a risk that: - (a) The results of the service will form part of or affect the accounting records, the internal controls over financial reporting, or the Financial Statements on which the Firm will express an opinion; and - (b) In the course of the audit of those Financial Statements on which the Firm will express an opinion, the Audit Team will evaluate or rely on any judgments made or activities performed by the Firm or Network Firm when providing the service.
-600.15 A1 When the Audit Client is a Public Interest Entity, stakeholders have heightened expectations regarding the Firm's Independence.
-These heightened expectations are relevant to the reasonable and informed third party test used to evaluate a self-review threat created by providing a non-assurance service to an Audit Client that is a Public Interest Entity.

-600.15 A2 Where the provision of a non-assurance service to an Audit Client that is a Public Interest

-Entity creates a self-review threat, that threat cannot be eliminated, and safeguards are not capable of being applied to reduce that threat to an Acceptable Level.
+- 600.15 A1 When the Audit Client is a Public Interest Entity, stakeholders have heightened expectations regarding the Firm's Independence.
+These heightened expectations are relevant to the reasonable and informed third party test used to evaluate a self-review threat created by providing a non-assurance service to an Audit Client that is a Public Interest Entity. - 600.15 A2 Where the provision of a non-assurance service to an Audit Client that is a Public Interest Entity creates a self-review threat, that threat cannot be eliminated, and safeguards are not capable of being applied to reduce that threat to an Acceptable Level.